 Archaeological Archives Forum (AAF)

-The Forum was established in 2002 to: link together in partnership all major parties with an interest in archaeological archives in order that common policies and practice can be developed and applied; identify the courses of action necessary to further best practice in the field of archaeological archives and to affect the means to achieve this action.
+The Forum was established in 2002 to link together in partnership all major parties with an interest in archaeological archives so that common policies and practice can be developed and applied, to identify the courses of action necessary to further best practice in the field of archaeological archives, and to affect the means to achieve this action.
 Its membership consists of designated representatives of all the major stakeholder organisations involved in archaeological practice in the UK.